dmbarbour/wikilon/docs/StateModels.md

 With objects, we might allow that not all objects support RDP influence, but those that do could provide a simple update method that receives a *set* of demand values (e.g. represented as a sorted list), thus entering a new state until the set of demands change.
 If queries are cleanly separated from updates, then observation could be separated almost entirely from influence.

-Potentially, RDP update and transactional update might also be cleanly separated, such that transactions cannot use the RDP update facet, and vice versa.

-An interesting possibility is *animated* objects, whose behavior is time-varying with demand in a more continuous fashion, e.g. leveraging an energy model or timeout model or similar.
-However, I'll leave this idea alone until I have a clean, simple, generic approach to it.
+Is it feasible toto combine the transactional and RDP update model?
+Doing so would involve modeling transactions as short-lived demands.
+However, this idea seems to introduce a lot of complications with:

+* stability of signals, potential for retroactive corrections
+* other behaviors may interact instantaneously to demands
+* observing results of adding a demand (`read,write,read,write`)
+* potential interaction with animated reactive state models
+* choosing a duration for demands (e.g. 1µs).

+A simpler and therefore preferable option is to partition our state resources into two entirely distinct classes of objects: one subset of objects for transactional/imperative behaviors, another subset for RDP behaviors.
+We might distinguish these two subsets by how we construct (discover) them.

+Fortunately, we can still have some useful interactions between the RDP and imperative transactional models.
+Transactions can query RDP resources to some degree.
+RDP behaviors can query transactional state very easily.
+It may be feasible to transactionally alter an RDP resource, or to trigger an imperative actions via some RDP state transitions.

+I'm somewhat interested in animated reactive state models, e.g. which might change over time.
+I'm not sure how to address these at the moment.
+I'll probably need to track many different object models in our resource space, in the end.

-## Limiting Entanglement
+## Limiting Entanglement: Pure Objects

-In many object-oriented software systems, objects become deeply connected by references.
-And while this does allow some very rich expressions of behavior, it also leads to frustration, spaghetti code, and the ever popular 'big ball of mud' architecture.
+In object-oriented software systems, objects become deeply connected by references.
+While this does allow some very rich expressions of behavior, it also leads to frustration, spaghetti code, and the ever popular 'big ball of mud' architecture.
 I wish to limit entanglement.
 Ideally:

 * prevent cyclic relationships, which hinder identification of subsystems
 * limit cross authority relationships, which limit practical extraction

-However, within these constraints, I would like to preserve some rich interactions between objects.
-We could do a lot with completely disconnected objects or tree structures.
-But direct routing of information is a significant performance and expressiveness advantage of conventional object-oriented programming.

-A viable path forward involves:
+The simplest option is to fully isolate every resource.

-* allow parent objects in tree structure to access children
+* simplifies objects and storage model, similar to dumb files
+* easy to reason about isolated behavior of each resource
+* zero entanglement; easy to extract and reuse objects
+* easy to parallelize computations on multiple resources
+* easy relationship with embedded literals objects
+* glue logic in AO dictionary, RDP behaviors, web apps
+* clear responsibilities for our state resource model

+While there are many positive points for isolation, the loss of expressiveness is too extreme.
+Even for dumb files, it is not uncommon that we entangle them with their environments through hypertext.
+I can easily imagine developers translating text into capabilities after extracting it from objects, working around this restriction in a kludgy and inefficient manner.

+So, I will relax isolation:

-* shared spaces, acyclic, that multiple objects may access
+* objects may contain capabilities, but may not invoke them

-The idea here is that, for example, sibling objects could not directly call one another (as that would allow a call cycle), but each might create a mailbox object and somehow make it visible to the other.
-Then, indirect communication (with direct routing) would be possible via shared state.
-One object could add to the mailbox and the other could pull from it.

-The question is first how to avoid cycles, and second how to make these objects visible to one another in a simple way that won't entangle their state.

-(TODO!)
+* a query may return a capability that may then be used by the caller
+* computation of objects during a query or update is purely functional

+Resource objects are still isolated from each other, and computations are isolated within each resource object, and many benefits of isolation remain available.
+Purity of objects will be enforced.
+Dynamically, for the most part, but some static enforcement is also feasible.
+We might benefit from a `{&pure}` annotation to make assertions about purity of blocks.

+However, resources will now become entangled with their environment in the same sense that hypertext documents become entangled.
+Is this the best we can do while keeping it simple?
+I suppose we might resist entanglement through more dynamic means, e.g. metrics, cluster diagrams, best practices.

 ## Relationships and Associated States: Region Sets